Classification of three-qubit genuine entangled states using concurrence fill: Concurrence Fill for a Rank-two Mixture of states

 \section{Concurrence Fill for a Rank-two Mixture of states}

 In this section, we study the rank-2 mixture of generalized GHZ and W states.
 Firstly we derive the minimum value of the concurrence fill for any pure state superposition of generalized GHZ and W states.
-Next, we formulate the concurrence fill for the mixed states using optimal decomposition.\\ Let us consider the following family of mixed three-qubit states.
+Next, we formulate the concurrence fill for the mixed states with zero tangle using optimal decomposition method \cite{oster2006,oster2008}.\\ Let us consider the following family of mixed three-qubit states.

 where $0 \leq p\leq 1$; $|gGHZ\rangle$ and $|gW\rangle$ are the generalized GHZ and W states, respectively, given as follows.

 where $|a|^2 +|b|^2 = 1$ and $|c|^2+|d|^2+|f|^2 = 1$.